White label record: Plain white labels

-Use of white labels in house music and hip hop
+Use in house music and hip hop

-Today, white labels are usually produced in small amounts (fewer than 300) by small record companies or DJs and are most popular with house music and hip-hop music DJs.
+Today, white label records are usually produced in small amounts (fewer than 300) by small record companies or DJs and are most popular with club and hip-hop music DJs.
 In the early 1990s, hardcore techno and house artists created tracks in home or local studios and had five-hundred or a few thousand singles pressed on 12" white labels, which were easy to sell at dance music record stores.

 Steve Beckett of Warp Records recalls that "shops would take fifty white labels off you for five pounds each, no problem.
 Dance music was all imports, then people in Britain started doing it for themselves, and their tracks started to get better than the tunes in America."
 Record labels like Warp, and Shut Up and Dance, were begun as white-label enterprises, providing cutting-edge dance music to pirate radio stations and music stores.